barryvdh/laravel-async-queue/readme.md

 Just like the 'sync' driver, this is not a real queue driver.
 It is always fired immediatly.
 The only difference is that the closure is sent to the background without waiting for the response.
+This package is more usable as an alternative for running incidental tasks in the background, without setting up a 'real' queue driver.

 > **Note:** If you are coming from 0.1.0 (or dev-master), you will need to run the migrations, since the new versions uses a database to store the queue.
 > If you are on Laravel 4.0 or 4.1, you can still require 0.1.x for the old way.